Electronic signatures, also known as ‘e-signatures’, make the process of signing contracts and agreements faster and easier.

 - Lastly, the signed PDF is backed up online and available via your Adobe Document Cloud account page

-We hope you found these instructions on how to sign a PDF document with an e-signature helpful.
+We hope you found these instructions on how to sign a PDF document with an adobe reader e signature helpful.